gajananan/integrity-shield-testscenario/03_policy-scenarios/CREATE_POLICY_WITH_SIGN_VIA_UI.md

 1. Connect to ACM Hub Cluster WebConsole and go to polices page.
 2. Search for `policy-namespace`  in Find Policies and click  `policy-namespace`  policy.
-4. Check if  policy-integrity-shield-events is in compliant state (Cluster violation -> green) as show below.
+4. Check if  `policy-namespace` is in compliant state (Cluster violation -> green) as show below.

   ![Policy Violation](../images/policy-integrity-shield-ui-policy-compliant.PNG)